iamscottxu/openBSE/README.en.md

 E-mail：[scottxu@scottxublog.com](mailto:scottxu@scottxublog.com)

 ## Copyright
-This project is an open source project and it is use MIT License.
+This project is an open source project and it is licensed under the MIT License.
 If you want to read this license, please click [here](https://github.com/iamscottxu/BulletScreenEngine/blob/master/LICENSE).